Niklas20114552/Niklas20114552/README.md

 ### What do I do?

-I like programming, especially with Python. :)
+I like programming, especially with Python and Svelte. :)

 I don't know any other coding programming languages.